ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setFlagForFields
-Set a field flag value on one or more form fields.
+Sets a field flag value on one or more form fields.

 Parameters: